indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 It seems counterintuitive, but adding more inspection steps and approval processes increases the likelihood of failures.
 Surely, having more eyes on the problem should produce better results, right?
 That might be true if everybody is fully informed of the work at hand.
-But as we start to push decision making further from where the work is performed, the effectiveness of approval processes decreases.
+But as we start to push decision-making further from where the work is performed, the effectiveness of approval processes decreases.

 Getting approvals from people who are distant from the work has several issues.
-First of all, they don't have the most up to date information.
+First of all, they don't have the most up-to-date information.
-It could lead to mistakes.
 Secondly, they might be busy with other work.
 Approvals can start to pile up, creating delays.
 Under pressure, they could rubber stamp decisions.